 If you are an Instant Pot or electric pressure cooker user, you will want to check out my latest Instant Pot Kalua Pork recipe on how to make this amazing dish in less than 3 hours!

 Before you decide to make a slow cooker kalua pork, it’s fun to know how it’s usually made to appreciate the simplicity of this recipe.
-Jimmy and I honeymooned in Hawaii and when we visited Kauai, we wanted to experience a luau at Smith’s Garden Luau.
+Hubby and I honeymooned in Hawaii and when we visited Kauai, we wanted to experience a luau at Smith’s Garden Luau.
 We enjoyed a tram tour of their lush tropical gardens, an imu ceremony, a luau feast, and hula show at Smith’s Garden Luau.
-The imu ceremony was fascinating to watch them ceremoniously take a roast pig out of the imu to feed hundreds of luau guests while explaining what is happening.
+The imu ceremony was fascinating, we watched the luau staff take a roast pig out of the imu to serve kalua pork for hundreds of luau guests while explaining what is happening.

 When I saw an adaptation of Michelle Tam’s Slow Cooker Kalua Pig recipe from her blog Nom Nom Paleo, in my January 2014 edition of Costco Connection, I was ecstatic: use BACON instead of liquid smoke, SO BRILLIANT!
 It’s a 3 ingredient recipe for yummy kalua pork: pork butt, bacon, and red Hawaiian salt.
-That’s it, but somehow I ended up buying 2 pieces of pork shoulder butt, which is what I usually buy to make pulled pork.
+That’s it!
+I buy 2 pieces of pork shoulder butt, which is what I usually buy to make pulled pork.

 I tested the recipe twice, once using allergy friendly Applegate Reduced Sodium Organic Sunday Bacon and the second time using Trader Joe’s Uncured Apple Smoked Bacon.
 Both are made in a top 8 allergen free facility and nitrate free.
 Both gave a very nice subtle smoky flavor to the pork.
 When my kids came home from school today, they were excited for dinner!
 The red Hawaiian sea salt has some trace minerals that impart subtle flavor but I couldn’t find any red sea salt with allergen information, so I just used sea salt that I have on hand.

-Edit (4/14/16) to add that I’ve found that SaltWorks (www.seasalt.com) carries Alaea salt that really makes a difference in how the kalua pork tastes.
-One time I didn’t have enough Alaea salt, I used a little bit of their Yakima smoked salt and I was in love with the smokey flavor.
-I recently ordered some and scored a free shipping deal directly from SaltWorks but you could also compare their price on Amazon (affiliate link).
+I’ve found that SaltWorks (www.seasalt.com) carries Alaea salt and using Alaea salt makes a difference in how the kalua pork tastes.
+I have also tried their Yakima smoked salt and I was in love with the smokey flavor.
+You can order directly from SaltWorks and compare their price on Amazon (affiliate link) to see what works best for you.
+I like SaltWorks because they test their salt for purity as well as allergens.

-How big and how much?
+How much pork butt?
 I have a huge 9 quart slow cooker and cooking about 5-6 pounds of meat is just about right.
 If your slow cooker is smaller, then you can use proportionately less meat (ex.
 3 pounds of meat for a 5 qt slow cooker).

-Flavor not fat: Some of the liquid from the slow cooker is needed to moisten the meat but there is a huge layer of fat on top.
+What are extra steps to reduce the fat?
+Some of the liquid from the slow cooker is needed to moisten the meat but there is a huge layer of fat on top.
 I use a fat separator (affiliate link) to separate the fat and set aside about 3 cups of the flavorful pork juices.
 Drain the fat from the bowls of shredded meat back into the slow cooker and “rinse” with 1/2 cup of the reserved juices, and drain again.
-Add about 1/2 cup of reserved juices and adjust to taste depending on how moist and how salty you like your kalua pork
+Add about 1/2 cup of reserved juices and adjust to taste depending on how moist and how salty you like your kalua pork. (see my IP kalua pork recipe for more tips using a gravy separator, that’s a game-changer!)

+How to serve the kalua pork?
 Serve your slow cooker kalua pork with two scoops of rice and a side of macaroni salad, seaweed salad, or sliced Persian cucumbers with a drizzle of rice vinegar (see my recipe for a sweet cucumber salad).
+I also recommend making some Okinawan sweet potatoes.

-Make once, eat twice: Six pounds of meat is great for a party but way too much for us to eat at once so I cook half of the slow cooker kalua pork with one head of cabbage, which is more than enough for our family of 4 with enough leftovers for another meal.
+What to do with leftovers?
+I like to make once and eat twice (or more!).
+Six pounds of meat is great for a party but way too much for us to eat at once so I cook half of the slow cooker kalua pork with one head of cabbage, which is more than enough for our family of 4 with enough leftovers for another meal.
 Then I freeze the other half of the slow cooker kalua pork for another day when I need a quick meal to heat and serve to eat as is with rice, over a wilted salad, in a kalua pig slider, with noodles, in musubi, etc..

 This recipe, as written, is top 8 allergen free and gluten free.